Miagao: Climate

 The municipality has a type I climate based on PAGASA's climate classification chart.
 The climate of Miagao is greatly affected by north-east and south-west monsoons.
 The town experiences a pronounced wet season from May to October and a dry season from November to April.
 The coolest months are the months of December to February while the hottest months are the months of April and May.

 Barangays

 Miagao is politically subdivided into 119 barangays.
+Each barangay consists of puroks and some have sitios.

 It has more barangays than any other municipality in the Philippines.
 The municipality has 22 coastal barangays and 97 landlocked barangays.

 Demographics

 In the 2020 census, the population of Miagao was 68,115 people, with a density of sigfig 68,115/156.80.

-As of the 2015 census by the Philippine Statistics Authority Census of Population, the ten most populous barangays of Miagao are shown in the table below:
+Languages

-Almost all people in Miagao speak Kinaray-a as it is the primary language of the municipality.
+Almost all people in Miag-ao speak Kinaray-a as it is the primary language of the municipality.
 Hiligaynon is spoken as a second language by many and is especially useful when going to Iloilo City where Hiligaynon is the dominant language.